rumca-js/Django-link-archive/README.md

  - converter.py - converts JSON files to SQLite table
  - dataanalyzer.py - analyzes data in JSON files / SQLite table.
 You can query the data
  - script_server.py - server that can be used to dispatch crawlers for certain URLs, to obtain meta data
- - script_client.py - client that can be used to connect to server, and perform requests
+ - script_client.py - client that can be used to connect to server, and debug crawler scripts
  - workspace.py - workspace management.
 Can be used to update project

 # Additional notes